Subscribe to our Newsletter

 Art lovers will enjoy the Nedbalka Gallery, showcasing artworks from the nineteenth century onwards.
 The twentieth century art nouveau Blue Church, dedicated to St. Elizabeth, makes for a memorable visit.
 From the UFO observation deck over the SNP Bridge, you can take in amazing views of the city, enjoy a romantic dinner, and see a spectacular sunset.

-How to get there: The 50-mile train ride from Vienna’s Wien Hauptbahnhof station to Bratislava central station takes just about one hour.
+How to get there: Take the train from Vienna’s Wien Hauptbahnhof station to Bratislava Central Station.
 You can also take a catamaran along the Danube between the two cities, which will take around one hour and fifteen minutes.